SaaS MVP definition

 During integration testing, your team should weed out bugs and errors.
 You also need to ensure your system handles a heavy load, system updates, and real user scenarios well.

-While an MVP is small and can usually be delivered quickly, there are tricks to make SaaS
+While an MVP is small and can usually be delivered quickly, there are tricks to create MVP for SaaS software even faster:

 BaaS